noahgibbs/self_conscious_dgd/11_ObjectTypes.md

 In DGD, each program manages a small area of memory all its own (a "memory arena.")
 The object can be in-memory ("swapped in") or exist on disk, waiting to be used ("swapped out.")
 DGD tries to keep most objects ***out*** of memory most of the time, and brings objects into memory only when somebody tries to use them.

 An "object" in DGD is one of these programs that manages its own memory.
-See "Lightweight Objects" below for one subtlety, though...
+See [Lightweight Objects](#Lightweight%20Objects) below for one subtlety, though...

 ## Cloneable Objects

 An object with /obj/ in its name, like the ones you've been using in the tutorial, are called "cloneable" objects.
 You've been using the "clone" command to clone them.
 Make sense?

 They're not allowed to have /lib/ anywhere in their names.
-You'll see why below under "Libraries."
+You'll see why below under [Libraries](#Libraries).
 It also can't have /data/ in the name.
-You'll see why under "Lightweight Objects."
+You'll see why under [Lightweight Objects](#Lightweight%20Objects).

 What DGD calls a "clone," most languages would call an "instance."
 DGD is a little unusual in that the "parent" object exists and gets its own data fields.
 Then each clone (instance) gets its own data, as you'd expect.